PoisotLab/ms_network_prediction/manuscript.md

 for predicting edges based on network properties (e.g. block models [@Yen2020ComDet] based on modularity, hierarchical models [@Kawakatsu2021EmeHie] based on embedding, etc.).
-However, in the context of species interactin networks, these properties often covary with connectance.
+However, in the context of species interaction networks, these properties often covary with connectance.
 As a result we suggest that using connectance as the primary property of interest is most likely to be practical to formulate at the moment.
 We have models to estimate species richness over space [@Jenkins2013GloPat], and because we